Boost your favorite Markov Chain Monte Carlo sampler using Kac's theorem: the Kick-Kac teleportation algorithm: A general Kick-Kac teleportation process

 \subsection{Revisiting the Metropolis--Hastings algorithm}

-Here, we use \Cref{rem:alternative:telep:general} for casting the Metropolis--Hastings (MH) algorithm into the framework of the {\gKKT} process.
-Consider the MH algorithm targeting some distribution $\pi$ on $(\Eset, \Esigma)$ by means of some proposal kernel $R$ on $\Eset \times \Esigma$.
-We here suppose that $\pi$ and $R$ have a density and a transition density, denoted by $\pi$ and $r$, respectively, with respect to some $\sigma$-finite measure $\nu \in \measureset(\Esigma)$, Then, the associated acceptance probability is given by
+Here we use \Cref{rem:alternative:telep:general} to cast the Metropolis--Hastings (MH) algorithm into the framework of the {\gKKT} process.
+Consider the MH algorithm targeting some distribution $\pi$ on $(\Eset, \Esigma)$ by means of some proposal kernel $\propMH$ on $\Eset \times \Esigma$.
+We suppose that $\pi$ and $\propMH$ have a density and a transition density, denoted by $\pi$ and $r$, respectively, with respect to some $\sigma$-finite measure $\nu \in \measureset(\Esigma)$.
+Then, the associated MH acceptance probability is given by